Forward selection and post-selection inference in factorial designs: Inference under selection consistency

 We are now ready to present the asymptotic properties of $\hgamma_{\textsc{r}}$ and $\hv_{\textsc{r}}^2$: \begin{theorem}[Statistical properties of $\hgamma_{\textsc{r}}$ and $\hv_{\textsc{r}}^2$] Let $N\to\infty$.
 Assume Conditions \ref{cond:uniform-design}-\ref{cond:heredity}.
 We have

-where $v^{2}_{\textsc{r}} = \bsf^{\star\top} V_\hY \bsf^\star$.
-Further assume $\|\bsf^\star\|_\infty = O(Q^{-1})$.
+where $v^{2}_{\textsc{r}} = f^{\star\top} V_\hY f^\star$.
+Further assume $\| f^\star\|_\infty = O(Q^{-1})$.
 The variance estimator $\hv_{\textsc{r}}^2$ is conservative in the sense that:

-where $v_{\textsc{r},\mathrm{lim}}^2 = \bsf^{\star\top} D_\hY \bsf^\star$ is the limiting value of $\hv_{\textsc{r}}^2$. \end{theorem}
+where $v_{\textsc{r},\mathrm{lim}}^2 = f^{\star\top} D_\hY f^\star$ is the limiting value of $\hv_{\textsc{r}}^2$. \end{theorem}

 Theorem \ref{thm:be-perfect-ms} above guarantees that the proposed confidence interval in \eqref{eqn:confidence-interval} for $\gamma$ attains the nominal coverage probability asymptotically.
+Below we add some detailed discussion for Theorem \ref{thm:be-perfect-ms}.

+First, the asymptotic regime of Theorem \ref{thm:be-perfect-ms} is that $N\to\infty$, which is equivalent to $QN_0\to\infty$ based on Condition \ref{cond:uniform-design}.
+This covers the classical regime where $Q$ is fixed and $N_0$ converges to $\infty$.
+In this regime, enough replications within each arm guarantee that the point estimates for all arms converge jointly to a multivariate normal distribution and that the variance estimators converge in probability.
+However, when $N_0$ is small but $Q$ diverges, the joint normality fails.
+In this case, the asymptotic properties of the point estimates and variance estimators are guaranteed by pooling the outcomes from a large number of treatment combinations due to a large $Q$.
+Interestingly, both small and large $Q$ regimes are unified by the finite sample probability results provided in Section \ref{sec:preliminary-pf}.

+Second, we add some explanation for the condition $\| f^\star\|_\infty = O(Q^{-1})$.
+The condition requires each element of $f^\star$ has order $Q^{-1}$, which averages the outcome information over $Q$ treatment combinations.
+Averaging outcomes across different treatment levels is especially important for guaranteeing the convergence of the point estimates and variance estimates when $Q$ diverges.
+This condition holds under many settings and is motivated by some specific examples of $ f $.
+One special case is that $ f = Q^{-1}g_\cK $ for some $\cK\in\bbM^\star$, which gives $\|f^\star\|_\infty = Q^{-1}$.
+As another special case, when $ f = (1,0,\dots,0)^\top $, we have $ \|f^\star\|_\infty = Q^{-1}|\bbM^\star| $ and the condition holds when $|\bbM^\star|$ has constant order.
+This example is important in the application of best arm identification, which we shall discuss in Appendix \ref{sec:select-best}.

-Furthermore, it allows us to compare the conditions for reaching asymptotic normality of $\hat{\gamma}$, which we formalize in the following remark: \begin{remark}[Comparison of conditions for asymptotic normality] Without factor screening, the simple plug-in estimator $\hat{\gamma}$ in \eqref{eqn:hgamma} satisfies a central limit theorem if
+Third, Theorem \ref{thm:be-perfect-ms} allows us to compare the conditions for reaching asymptotic normality of $\hat{\gamma}$, which we formalize in the following remark: \begin{remark}[Comparison of conditions for asymptotic normality] Without factor selection, the simple plug-in estimator $\hat{\gamma}$ in \eqref{eqn:hgamma} satisfies a central limit theorem if